Disneyland Genie Tips:

 Disneyland MaxPass Tips and Tricks

-- Get the Disneyland app – it’s available for both ios and Android.
+The app is available for both ios and Android.
 Keep in mind that Disney “does” have wifi in the park, but I very rarely could connect or use it – you’ll be using mobile data a lot using the Maxpass (which could be an added expenses, so keep that in mind, although I didn’t find the app to be a data hog).

 Related post: How to Save at Disneyland

-FYI, if you enter the park early you can get your first pass as you pass through the turnstiles.
+FYI, if you enter the park early (arriving late is also one of my Disneyland Mistakes) you can get your first pass as you pass through the turnstiles.
 The first FastPass return time wasn’t until 9:30 (and the park opened at 9).

 Pro Tip: Stop as SOON as you are through the turnstiles and purchase the MaxPass for everyone in your party.